sven-mayer/teachCourses/readme.txt

 Requires PHP: 5.4
 Stable tag: 8.1.5

-Manage your courses and publications with teachPress
+Manage your courses and publications with teachCorses

 == Description ==
 This plugin unites a course management system (with modules for enrollments, documents and assessments) and a powerful BibTeX compatible publication management.
-Both modules can be operated independently. teachPress is optimized for the needs of professorships and research groups.
+Both modules can be operated independently. teachCorses is optimized for the needs of professorships and research groups.
 You can use it with WordPress 3.9.0 or higher.

 = Features: =
 * BibTeX compatible multi user publication management